 I. In ministry celebration helps us to direct our energies and attention to fulfill what God wants us to do.

 II.
-Focusing on good things results in celebration, gratitude and faith.
+Focusing on good things results in celebration, gratitude, and faith.
+It’s the opposite of offense.

 III.
 Regular celebration keeps us from being unfaithful and ungrateful to God.

 IV.
-It also Helps me to remember that God is in control of every situation.
+It also helps me to remember that God is in control of every situation and remain calm knowing that he is still on the throne.

-I. You can celebrate as long as you learn to focus on good things.
+I. You can celebrate as long as you learn to draw your focus away from what is bad and place it on what is good.
+(Illustration: The human eye and its ability to focus.)

+II.
+Focusing involves the exercising of muscles in your eyes.
+Likewise, you must choose to exercise the Word of God in your life so that you can have greater control over your focus on the issues of life.

 III.
-Focusing involves the use of muscles in your eyes, you must choose to exercise the Word of God in your life so that you can have greater control over your focus on the issues of life.

-IV.
-Take time to regularly give thanks and celebrate the good things God has done. (sharing testimonies at the Sunday service)
+Take time to regularly give thanks and celebrate the good things God has done.

 I. Forgetting the good things.
 The human mind tends to forget good things and focus on the bad.
 Forget not God’s benefits, (Psalm 103:2).

 II.
 Associating with ungrateful people.
-Be in the company of celebrators and it will positively affect you.
+Be in the company of celebrators and it will affect you positively.

 III.
 Complaining and grumbling.
 Ask someone to hold you accountable for your attitude of gratitude.
 Let them correct you when you complain and grumble.

-V. Unforgiveness: Learn to forgive and let go of your past hurts.
+V. Unforgiveness breeds offense.
+Learn to forgive and let go of your past hurts.

-A. Israel was commanded to hold many feasts every year with the primary purpose of corporate celebration which preserved the unity of the Nation.
-King David enlarged this and made it a common practice to celebrate God’s goodness and praise Him continuously which resulted in joy, hope and optimism.
+Israel was commanded to hold many feasts every year with the primary purpose of corporate celebration which preserved the unity of the Nation.
+King David enlarged this and made it a common practice to celebrate God’s goodness and praise Him continuously which resulted in joy, hope, and optimism.

-B. His wider view of God’s greatness, purposes, and workings in life made it possible for him to experience life in its fullness.
-In conclusion I encourage you to develop a life of celebration which will give you the ability to live a life of fullness.
+His wider view of God’s greatness, purposes, and workings in life made it possible for him to experience life in its fullness.
+In conclusion, I encourage you to develop a life of celebration that will give you the ability to live a life of fullness.
+Therefore rejoice always, pray without ceasing, in everything give thanks; for it is the will of God in Christ Jesus for you, (1 Thessalonians 5:16).
+[Check out my previous sermon outline “You can’t live in a Tent and a Mansion Too” if you missed it.]